brycewray/astro-site-legacy/src/pages/posts/2022/03/making-tailwind-jit-work-hugo-version-3-edition.md

 <Disclaimer />

-This is a follow-up to my post from a few months back, "[Making Tailwind JIT work with Hugo](/posts/2021/11/making-tailwind-jit-work-hugo/)."
+This is a follow-up to my post from a few months back, “[Making Tailwind JIT work with Hugo](/posts/2021/11/making-tailwind-jit-work-hugo/).”
 The code I suggested in that post worked fine when [Tailwind CSS](https://tailwindcss.com) was still in Version 2.x, but things got a little more complicated when [Tailwind 3.0 appeared](https://tailwindcss.com/blog/tailwindcss-v3) just a few weeks later.

 So, [as Daffy Duck would say](https://looneytunes.fandom.com/wiki/Rabbit_Fire_(transcript)), "let's try that again."
 And, spoiler alert: if you prefer to style your [Hugo](https://gohugo.io) site with [Sass/SCSS](https://sass-lang.com), I'll have some good and surprising news for you, too.